Klebsiella pneumoniae Facts, Possible Effects, and Research

 The Importance of Strain

-Like many bacteria, K. pneumoniae exists in the form of different strains, which affects its ability to cause disease and the ability of medications to destroy it.
+Like many bacteria, K. pneumoniae exists in the form of different strains.
+The strain affects the bacterium's ability to cause disease and the ability of medications to destroy it.
 Members of a strain have slightly different features from members of other strains in the species.
 The differences aren't large enough to create a new species, but they may be very significant with respect to a bacterium's effect on our body.
-Multiple bacteria have strains that are harmless, cause only minor problems, or are even beneficial as well as strains that are dangerous.
+Multiple bacteria have strains that are harmless, cause only minor problems, or are even beneficial as well as ones that are dangerous.

 The effects of K. pneumoniae depend on its strain, its location, the body's reaction to its presence, and probably other factors.
 Understanding the details is important because of the microbe's ability to cause serious health problems.
 It's also important because of another situation.
 At least one strain is becoming resistant to the effects of a group of antibiotics known as carbapenems.
 This is of great concern because carbapenems are considered to be the drugs of last resort for some infections.
 The development of antibiotic resistance in bacteria is a serious problem today.